samblenny/markab/dev_journal.md

 - [ ] Block editor non-volatile storage (drag'n'drop import/export?)

+## 2022-03-11: Rework Framebuffer Interface

+Working on defining a good framebuffer interface between wasm and js.

+Decided to arbitrarily start with the constraint of a 64KB maximum video ram size ("the framebuffer") and let everything else follow from there.
+The choice of 64KB is meant to accommodate a byte addressable pixel buffer on a stack machine with 16-bit address bus width.
+I'm thinking that the video ram could go on its own bus, separate from regular program memory.

+Would like to leave the door open to supporting different types of video modes.

+Current configuration for testing is medium sized, medium DPI LCD monitor with simulated display hardware of html canvas with 2x CSS scaling ("2x zoom").
+This gives convenient readability and a mildly pixelated look.
+Maybe the zoom could be adjustable between 1x, 2x, and 4x to accommodate different hardware display sizes and DPI ratios.

+Constellation of uses I would like to potentially support:

+1. Monochrome 1-bit per pixel to cover small hardware devices or large display areas on a PC.
+This could work for making a big text editor, or perhaps a cheap hardware synth/sequencer with a Cortex M0/M4 dev board and OLED or LCD from Adafruit.
+Resolutions could range from as small as 128x32 or 128x64 on cheap OLED up to 1024x512 on laptop or PC.

+2. Uxn compatibility mode with 2-bits per pixel that could be implemented on lots of different hardware.
+This could handle up to 640x400 with 4 colors, supporting uses like text editor with color syntax highlighting, game with kinda big map, painting moderately big images, and so on.

+3. Color picker mode with ability to display many colors at once for the purpose of building themes and color palettes.
+Assuming 8-bits per pixel, this could support resolution of up to 256x256.
+With 4-bits per pixel, the resolution could be up to 360x360.

+To do all this, the data structure on the wasm side could look like...

+Frame buffer:
+- FB_BYTES: array of uint8_t[65536], "the video ram", "the framebuffer"
+- FB_SIZE: 65536

+Frame buffer configuration registers:
+- FB_WIDE: pixels per horizontal line (limit of X axis)
+- FB_HIGH: vertical lines per screen (limit of Y axis)
+- FB_DEEP: pixel bit depth in units of bits per pixel
+- FB_ZOOM: scaling factor to be applied by the display driver, "zoom"

 ## 2022-03-10: Makefile for new WASM module

 Update: the new WASM module works.
 It draws a test pattern with a binary